ffasilva/docker-compose/README.md

-# Docker Images
+# Docker Compose
-A repository with some useful Docker images for composition.
+A repository with some useful Docker images and installation recipes for composition.